robert-gnuegge/MRX_nicking/README.md

 # MRX_nicking
-This project .bash and .R scripts used in our MRX nicking paper
+This repositories contains all .bash and .R scripts used in our MRX nicking paper.
+Please, check the associated publication for software and package versions.